Decoder07/demo-app-one-to-one/README.md

 - Floating tile for local peer
 - Full-screen view for the remote peer

+We have `localPeerVideoTrack` for local peer track and `remotePeerVideoTrack` for remote peer video track.
+Similarly, we have `localPeer` for the local peer object and `remotePeer` for the remote peer.

+#### Read more about the implementation [100ms-docs](https://www.100ms.live/docs/flutter/v2/foundation/basics)

 #### For other use, cases check out: [100ms-flutter-repo](https://github.com/100mslive/100ms-flutter)